-- If a process has completed file operations on a file but still has a significant amount of processing left to do, the file This applies even if the file was not should be closed. modified.
-With some exceptions, the lock list entry associated with a file in the system lock list is not released until a file is permanently closed ( $\underline{MP/M}$ II Operating System Programmer's Guide see Section 2.2.9.)
+- If a process has completed file operations on a file but still has a significant amount of processing left to do, the file should be closed.
+This applies even if the file was With some exceptions (See Section 2.2.9 of not modified. the MP/M II Programmer's Guide), the lock list entry associated with a file in the system lock list is not released until a file is permanently closed.
 MP/M II restricts access to a file by other processes while a lock list item for the file resides in the system lock list.
-It is not necessary to close input files if a process is about to end.
+It is not necessary to close input files if a process is about to terminate.
 At termination, all lock items belonging to a process are released.
-Output files, however, must always be closed or data might be lost.
+Output files, however, must always be closed or data may be lost.
 Note that a successful permanent close operation deactivates the FCB and removes the file's item from the system lock list.
 If the deactivated FCB is used in a subsequent open file operation, MP/M II returns a checksum error. - 2) If a process opens the same file more than once, a matching number of close commands must be issued to the file to remove the file's lock list item from the system lock list.
 Thus, if a file has been opened N times, the first N-1 close operations issued to the file default to partial close operations.
 Only the last close, close operation N, is interpreted as a permanent close.
 By definition, a permanent close is a close operation that removes the referenced file's item from the system lock list.
 Note that only one lock list item is allocated in the system lock list for a file regardless of the number of FCBs a process has opened for the file. - 3) The following list specifies how an activated FCB can be changed without affecting the FCB checksum.
-MP/M II returns a checksum error code and does not perform the requested operation if an FCB with an invalid checksum is used in an open file operation. - FCB(0) cannot specify a new drive. - With the exception of interface attributes F5' and F6' for the BDOS Close function, FCB(1) through FCB(11) cannot be changed. - The high-order 3 bits of FCB(12) cannot be changed.
-The loworder 5 bits can be changed.
-Note that when a file is opened in the default open mode (locked mode), the high-order 3 bits of this FCB field are set to zeros. - FCB(13) cannot be changed. - FCB(14) and FCB(15) can be changed. - FCB(16) through FCB(31) cannot be changed. - FCB(32) through FCB(35) can be changed.
+MP/M II returns a checksum error code and does not perform the requested operation if an FCB with an invalid checksum is used in an open file operation. - FCB(0) cannot specify a new drive. - With the exception of interface attributes F5' and F6' for the BDOS Close function, FCB(1) through FCB(11) cannot be changed. - The high order 3 bits of FCB(12) cannot be changed.
+The low order 5 bits can be changed.
+Note that when a file is opened in the default open mode (locked mode), the high order 3 bits of this FCB field are set to zeros. - FCB(13) cannot be changed. - FCB(14) and FCB(15) can be changed. - FCB(16) through FCB(31) cannot be changed.

+o FCB(32) through FCB(35) can be changed.